 Could you imagine having the ability to inspire someone through the tough times just by documenting a bunch of crap you were going to do anyway?
 I still can’t imagine it, but do I know rejecting that possibility would feel incredibly selfish.

-I don’t handle the negativity well.
+Final Notes: I don’t handle the negativity well.
 It eats at me, I’m only human.
 Never for a minute have I considered quitting soloing because of a few assholes on the internet, but it has often made me re-consider posting and sharing.
 I don’t think I’m in the moral wrong, or right, just neutral.
 But the fact is that every facet of my climbing is governed by what I consider to be fun, and the fact is that making the media isn’t fun for ME.
 Its fun for others, and I just catch hell.

 The biggest benefit is that possibility to inspire a would-be soloist to approach the cliff in the right mindset, just like those videos of Bachar did for my friend.
 Just like those videos of Reardon did for me.
 The thing is, I don’t see that message in my own videos.
 I’m not a good videographer, and I’m no good at telling my story that way.
 So I won’t.
 I’m done making my own videos.
 I just want to climb.

 I’ll continue to write, as always, because it brings me joy just to put my words in writing.
 Plus, it really helps me keep my motivations in check to write it out.
 As far as my other media sources?
 I really think I’m going to pull back a bit.
 It’s too complicated right now and It’s dragging me down, so I need to simplify.